jhecking/tika-lambda/README.md

 This version of the Tika Lambda function adds:
 * An AWS Serverless Application Model template to easily package & deploy the function.
+* A Gradle build file to build, package & deploy the application.
+* Configurable S3 bucket prefix & extension for extracted data.